 The gambling laws vary somewhat between the Republic of Ireland and Northern Ireland, but the end result for consumers is the same as far as the internet is concerned.
 In any case, you can play at any betting site you choose.
-The Republic of Ireland does offer licenses to gaming sites, but most of the big brands are still located offshore for tax purposes.
+The Republic of Ireland does offer licenses to gambling sites, but most of the big brands are still located offshore for tax purposes.

 Lawmakers have sought to make Ireland a more attractive jurisdiction for Ireland betting websites, but efforts to pass legislation to that effect have failed.
 One of the most recent proposals was put forth in 2013 and it sought to create a framework by which Ireland could issue licenses, monitor the industry, add protections for minors and allow public casinos as opposed to membership-only clubs.

 Ireland eventually settled with the Betting Amendment Act (PDF link) in 2015.
-The Act was greeted with reserved optimism by operators thanks to a sane licensing system and a tax scheme that everyone can live with.
+The Ireland Betting Amendment Act was greeted with reserved optimism by operators thanks to a sane licensing system and a tax scheme that everyone can live with.
 Operators that wish to serve the Irish market are required to submit to an investigation process and then pay a €10,000 fee for a two-year license.

-Northern Ireland Gaming Laws
+Northern Ireland Gambling Laws

 Brick-and-mortar gambling does not have much of a presence in Northern Ireland.
-Most forms of gaming in the country are regulated by the Betting, Gaming, Lotteries and Amusements Order 1985 (link).
+Most forms of gambling in the country are regulated by the Betting, Gaming, Lotteries and Amusements Order 1985 (link).
 The legislation prohibits all public casinos across the country.

 This may change in coming years.
-Legislators have indicated that they will be introducing legislation to revamp the country’s gaming laws.
+Legislators have indicated that they will be introducing legislation to revamp the country’s gambling laws.
 As it stands right now, Northern Ireland does not allow brick-and-mortar poker rooms, bookmakers or casinos.